glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## reviewer-hide-toolbar.py: Hide Toolbar in Reviewer
+## reviewer-hide-toolbar: Hide Toolbar in Reviewer

 The aim of the addon is to **free up** some **vertical screen space** while **reviewing** cards.